AlexMNet/plateCalculator-React_Native/README.md

 ## Warning:

 This application is no longer being supported.
 I haven't had much time to keep it up to date and will be replacing this with an easier to maintain PWA version soon.
+The new application is a work in progress and can be found here.
+[Plate Weight PWA](https://github.com/AlexMNet/plate-weight-pwa)

 ---